MichaelK14/Project-2-CPA-Database/README.md

 I chose to look at this database because I plan to become a CPA in Washington state.
 There is a lot of talk about a nationwide shortage of CPAs, and it is going to be a problem.
 I wanted to look at this data set and try to find out if this is true for Washington.

+Some of my main takeaways are that there are going to be a lot of retiring CPAs in the near future.
+This is a good thing for someone like me, but based on this data, a lot of people are only practicing CPAs for 5 years of their career.
+In the future, this could lead to a shortage of CPAs in Washington.
+The WA CPA board has been making changes to prevent this by making it easier to get a CPA license in Washington.
+The amount of work and industry in the state of Washington will continue to stay the same, so if more and more CPAs are retiring, that means there will be a need for people to pick up that work.
+I think the state of Washington is doing the right thing by trying to get more CPAs practicing in the state because there is going to be a great need for them in the coming 10 years.

 The first thing that I found out about this data set is that only about half of the people on it are practicing CPAs.
 The other half either lapsed their certification or have retired.
 <img width="865" height="271" alt="View 2" src="https://github.com/user-attachments/assets/24f2a8a3-718c-42a7-8311-f3bcd28f3ef0" />